riongull/notes/dash_unit_denominations.md

 ##### Key Benefits

-* Working with whole numbers is better than decimal units
+* Working with whole numbers is better than decimal units:
-  * Instead of seeing `0.00123456 DASH` you see `1,234.56 DASH`
+  * Instead of seeing `0.00123456 DASH` you see `1,234.56 DASH`.
-* We don't need to teach grandma scientific notation or computer terminology to buy a stick of butter
+* There's no need for grandma to learn scientific notation or computer terminology to buy a stick of butter.
-* We don't have to come up with new, controversial naming conventions, at all
+* There's no need to come up with new, controversial naming conventions, at all.
-* We should only have to do this re-denomination (new definition) once
+* We should only have to do this re-denomination (new definition) once.
-* We end up with 100 subunits per main unit, just like most traditional currencies
+* We end up with 100 subunits per main unit, just like most traditional currencies.
-  * Hence, it will be more compatible with existing financial software
+  * Hence, it will be more compatible with existing financial software.
-* People will be more cognizant of purchasing power increases over time
+* People will be more cognizant of purchasing power increases over time:
-  * Even though merchants may be *pricing* their goods in `USD`, Dash consumers can recall their costs in `DASH`
+  * Even though merchants may be *pricing* their goods in `USD`, Dash consumers can recall their costs in `DASH`.
-  * Last month this coffee cost me `200 DASH`, now this same coffee costs only `130 DASH`
+  * "Last month this coffee cost me `200 DASH`, now this same coffee costs only `130 DASH`."

 ##### Implementation Considerations

 If you could wave a magic wand that immediately fixed the `DASH` unit as explained above, would you wave that wand?
 If so, the question isn't "should we make that change", but rather:

-* what is involved in making this change?
+* What is involved in making this change?
-* how much will it cost?
+* How much will it cost?
-* can we afford it?
+* Can we afford it?
-* when should we make the change?
+* When should we make the change?

 Some might object saying, this is not technically possible.
 To which I would say, that is incorrect.
 Software is always changeable.
 I don't expect this to be nearly as much of a technical challenge as it will be a social challenge.
 How can we get people to agree to this change, conceptually?
 How, after we agree, can we roll it out to all the [stakeholders](https://dashpay.atlassian.net/wiki/spaces/DOC/pages/124125739/Stakeholder+status) (wallets, exchanges, etc)?